cmolinaord/getip/README.md

   'getip' gives your current private or public IP which is using your host

   domain:
-     public:       public IP assigned by your ISP to your modem for internet connection
-     private:      private IP in your local network
+     public|external:    public IP assigned by your ISP to your modem for internet connection private|local:      private IP in your local network

   action:
     -l --list    used after 'public' or 'private' will show the historic results saved in  ~/.config/getip